Mircea-MMXXI/azapy/docs/SD_th_doc.md

 * `hlength` :
 The length in year of the historical calibration period relative to ``'Dfix'``.
 A fractional number will be rounded to an integer number of months.
-The default is `3.25`.
+The default is `3.25` years.
 * `method` :
-QP and SCOP numerical methods.
+QP and SOCP numerical methods.
 Could be  ``'ecos'`` or ``'cvxopt'``.
 The default is ``'ecos'``.